hartrock/Inspector/README.md

 Needed infrastructure for Inspector - `./snapshot.lsp` - is quite big, but for snapshot'ing - `./snapshot.lsp` - only loading of two modules is needed.

+##### Ping-pong demo

+This shows a ping-pong-like control flow between Inspector server and browser GUI, which works without user interaction after a few preparatory steps: just run
+  `./startIt_pingPong.lsp`
+; more info in its terminal output.

+This ping-pong mechanism is suited for viewing changes of symbol values of some interesting lambda/macro/list in time.
+Their symbols will be put together in a user created folder in advance (creation simply by double-click or Return).
+Changed values of these symbols will be automatically updated in browser view this way.

+In opposite to viewing symbols state snapshots of other newLISP processes, whole Inspector infrastructure is needed here.

 ### Limitations

 Inspector shows a newLISP system on top